 If you or a loved one are under investigation or charged with a violent crime in Pinckneyville, IL, don’t delay.
 The sooner you involve a violent crimes lawyer in Pinckneyville, IL, the more options you have to protect your freedom and your future.

-Contact Combs Waterkotte online or reach us at (314) 900-HELP for a free, confidential consultation with a violent crimes lawyer in Pinckneyville, IL who’s ready to step in immediately.
+Contact Combs Waterkotte online or call (314) 900-HELP for a free, confidential consultation with a violent crimes lawyer in Pinckneyville, IL that is ready to act now.
 We’ll explain your options, outline your next steps, and begin crafting your defense right away.

 Frequently Asked Questions About Violent Crime Charges